- He worked as a top aide to former Prime Minister Morarji Desai.

 He worked as a top aide to former Prime Minister Morarji Desai and has represented India at the United Nations in New York.

-By selecting a Dalit, the BJP has moved to consolidate its support among lower castes and poorer voters.
+By selecting Mr Kovind as their presidential nominee, the BJP-led NDA moved to consolidate its support among lower castes and poorer voters.

-BJP chief Amit Shah said that Governor Kovind, who arrived in Delhi from Patna this evening, "comes from a Dalit family and has struggled a lot.
+BJP chief Amit Shah had earlier said that Mr Kovind "comes from a Dalit family and has struggled a lot.
 We hope he will be the unanimous candidate for the election."

-To win over the opposition, Prime Minister Narendra Modi has personally spoken to Congress leaders Sonia Gandhi and his predecessor, Dr Manmohan Singh, as also to the Chief Ministers of Bihar, Odisha and Andhra Pradesh.
-All allies of the BJP have also been informed of its decision, said Mr Shah.
-Ally Shiv Sena said that the BJP had not followed protocol, claiming that it discovered Governor Kovind's nomination through the media.
+To win over the opposition, Prime Minister Narendra Modi had personally spoken to Congress leaders Sonia Gandhi and his predecessor, Dr Manmohan Singh, as also to the Chief Ministers of Bihar, Odisha and Andhra Pradesh.
+All allies of the BJP were also informed of its decision, Mr Shah had said.

-With the support of regional parties like the TRS of Telangana and the AIADMK of Tamil Nadu, the BJP should be easily able to get Governor Kovind elected if the opposition decides to put up its own candidate in an election on July 17.
+With the support of regional parties like the TRS of Telangana and the AIADMK of Tamil Nadu, the BJP easily got Mr Kovind elected against former Lok Sabha speaker Meira Kumar backed by a 17-member bloc of opposition parties.